 The financial section of your business plan requires three documents: a cash flow statement, an income statement (also known as a profit & loss statement or P&L), and a balance sheet.
 Make sure these paint an accurate and comprehensive picture of projected investment, income, expenses and cash flow.

 Get Backup from Coffee Professionals

 If you don’t have coffee industry experience, you can significantly increase your odds of success by working with established coffee roasters and business consultants.
 Adding their expertise to your own helps reassure the banker that you know what you’re doing.

 Questions about opening a coffee shop?
 We’re here to help!
-Give us a call at 888-800-9224 or fill out this form, and we’ll be in touch.
+Give us a call at 888-800-9224 or submit our contact us form and we’ll be in touch within one business day.